 Trovatore, Naples 1/27/51: AV (same as OOP Melodram 26001).

 Trovatore, Scala 2/53: Myto 00314, finally at correct pitch (earlier Myto versions had terrible speed drift, as did BJR/Robin Hood RHR 500-C LP).

-Vespri Siciliani, Florence 5/26/51: Testament SBT2-1416.
+Vespri Siciliani, Florence 5/26/51: Testament SBT2-1416 on 2 CDs.
 House tape made for Walter Legge as an audition for Callas.
 Excellent sound, but overture was not recorded.
 A broadcast tape, in far inferior sound, has the overture.
-Warner conflates them but in trying to equalize the quality, degrades the Testament source.
+AV on 3 CDs retains Testament’s sound and includes the Overture and a ballet number not on Testament, restores some applause, and corrects a few glitches.
+Warner conflates the good source with the mediocre one, but in trying to equalize the quality, degrades the Testament source.

 Parsifal, Rome 11/20-21/50: Warner from Cetra acetate discs they own with Kundry’s missing Act I lines added from inferior broadcast tapes.
 AV will be doing a version as well.

 Again, please note that I may recommend OOP versions–e.g., Gala, Eklipse, but list others as well.
 Warner has not issued any recitals as of this writing, and EMI’s efforts were generally poor (probably those Warner will eventually issue).

 Major Bowes Amateur Hour,New York, 4/7/35: Madama Butterfly: ‘Un bel dì’–‘Nina Foresti’: DVN-1.